logto-io/logto/packages/connector-wechat-native/README.md

 ### Enable WeChat native connector

-After you have set up WeChat native sign in.
-Don't forget to [Enable connector in sign-in experience](https://docs.logto.io/docs/tutorials/get-started/enable-social-sign-in#enable-connector-in-sign-in-experience).
+After you have added the Logto social support to your app, don't forget to [Enable connector in sign-in experience](https://docs.logto.io/docs/tutorials/get-started/enable-social-sign-in#enable-connector-in-sign-in-experience).

-After WeChat native connector is enabled, you can build and run your app to see if it works.
+Once WeChat native connector is enabled, you can build and run your app to see if it works.

 > **Note**
 >